espdev/csaps/docs/index.rst

 CSAPS -- Cubic Spline Approximation (Smoothing)

-**csaps** is a package to approxime univariate, multivariate and n-dimensional gridded data via cubic smoothing splines.
+**csaps** is a package for univariate, multivariate and nd-gridded data approximation using cubic smoothing splines.

 The package provides functionality for computing and evaluating splines.
 It does not contain any spline analysis functions.
 Therefore, the package can be useful